cdapio/cdap/docs/developer-guide/source/examples/pageViewAnalytics.rst

 stores the results in the custom Dataset *pageViewCDS*, a instance of ``PageViewStore``.

-You can view the user-defined ("custom") metric by adding—in the Continuuity Reactor Dashboard's Metrics Explorer—a metric *logs.noreferrer* for the element Flow *PageViewFlow*.
+You can view the user-defined ("custom") metric by adding—in the Cask Data Application Platform Console's Metrics Explorer—a metric *logs.noreferrer* for the element Flow *PageViewFlow*.

 Finally, you can query the *pageViewCDS* for a specified URI by using the ``getDistribution``